 If you don't have a traditional high school diploma, you can still earn an equivalent credential by getting your GED.
 But what is a GED?
-Basically, it's a credential that can subsitute for a high school diploma.
+What does GED stand for?
+Basically, a GED is a credential that can substitute for a high school diploma.
 Since most employers (and all colleges) will require you to have graduated from high school, it's usually a good idea to get a GED if you don't complete high school.
 Doing so helps to ensure that you'll have access to more opportunities later in life.

-In this article, I'll go through what GED stands for, the advantages this credential can give you, and how to get your GED.
+In this article, I'll go through the GED meaning, the advantages this credential can give you, and how to get your GED.

 What Is a GED?
 How Is It Different From a High School Diploma?

-GED is an acronym that refers to the General Educational Development Test.
-The test measures whether students possess the academic skills equivalent to those of graduating high school seniors.
+What does GED stand for?
+GED is an acronym that stands for General Educational Development.
+It's a test that measures whether students possess the academic skills equivalent to those of graduating high school seniors.
 People who dropped out of high school initially, but are concerned about their prospects without a diploma, often take the GED Test.
 The four content areas that comprise the GED Test correspond to the four most prominent core subjects in high school:

 - Reasoning Through Language Arts